On The Robustness of Price-Anticipating Kelly Mechanism: Appendix: Proofs

 We suppose that $x_i^*>0$ for $1\leq i\leq n$ and $x_i^*=0$ for $n{+}1\leq i\leq N$ at the NE.
 The optimal total net utility is found for each $n$ in the first step.
 We then compare the optimal total net utilities among all the possible $n$.
-Two cases are considered, $x_0^*=0$ or $x_0^*>0$ (i.e. whether the malicious agent sends messages to the timeline or not).
+Two cases are considered, $x_0^*=0$ or $x_0^*>0$ (i.e. whether the misbehaving user sends messages to the timeline or not).

-\textit{Case 1: $x_0^*=0$.} The total net utility of benign agents is given by
+\textit{Case 1: $x_0^*=0$.} The total net utility of benign users is given by